 (source: iDnes, July 2009)

-In the January issue of the Maxim magazine, the editors published an article about them impersonating foreigners visiting Prague.
-They hailed the cab that took them from the train station to the hotel approximately 5 kilometers away, and the driver charged them almost 700 CZK.
+In the January issue of Maxim magazine, the editors published an article about them impersonating foreigners visiting Prague.
+They hailed the cab that took them from the train station to the hotel approximately 5 kilometres away, and the driver charged them almost 700 CZK.
 When asked if such is a regular price, he answered “yes.”
-He charged the customers 99 CZK per kilometer plus a boarding fee.
+He charged the customers 99 CZK per kilometre plus a boarding fee.

 (source: Maxim magazine, January 2010)

 Similar Logos but Prices Three Times Higher – AAA Taxi

 In addition to the ongoing war with the city hall, the cab drivers are fighting among themselves.
 At the end of January, a group of cab drivers, charging almost 100 CZK per kilometre, founded AAA Taxi.
 Careless customers have been confusing the company up with the largest taxicab firm in the city called AAA Radiotaxi, which has the prices up to three times lower.
 Foreigners have been frequent victims as well.

 “Daily, we solve ten customer complaints involving overcharging because they all think it’s us.
 But they charge 99 CZK per kilometre,” Jiří Kvasnička, owner of AAA Radiotaxi, complains about the problems with AAA Taxi, which features logos on the doors of their taxicabs similar to the cheaper company.

 Both owners of AAA Taxi had been formerly running the Euro Taxi Praha, and they were closed down by the Trade Licensing Office for a confusion of the trade name.
 Again, their current AAA Taxi logo very closely reminds that of AAA Radiotaxi, the company which is being referred to by various catalogues for foreign tourists as a respectable taxicab service.